Bayesian Information Criterion (BIC)

 \end{aligned}

-where p_i denotes the number of parameters being adjusted for the model \cM_i.
-The smaller the \textrm{BIC}_i, the better the model.
-Note that the idea is to introduce a penalization term that increases with the numbers of parameters to be estimated.
+The idea is to introduce a penalization term that increases with the numbers of parameters to be estimated.
 A complex model will then have a good score only if the gain in terms of likelihood is high enough to justify the number of parameters used.

-The term “Bayesian Information Criterion” comes the interpretation of the quantity \textrm{BIC}_i.
-In a bayesian context, the unknown “true” model may be seen as a random variable.
+The term “Bayesian Information Criterion” comes from the interpretation of the quantity \operatorname{BIC}(\cM_i).
+In a Bayesian context, the unknown “true” model may be seen as a random variable.
 Suppose now that the user does not have any informative prior information on which model is more relevant among \cM_1, \dots, \cM_K; all the models are thus equally likely from the point of view of the user.
-Then, one can show that \textrm{BIC}_i is an approximation of the posterior distribution’s logarithm for the model \cM_i.
+Then, one can show that \operatorname{BIC}(\cM_i) is an approximation of the posterior distribution’s logarithm for the model \cM_i.

 This criterion is a valuable criterion to reject a model which is not relevant, but can be tricky to interpret in some cases.
 For example, if two models have very close BIC, these two models should be considered instead of keeping only the model which has the lowest BIC.